stanleyjzheng/RSNA-STR/readme.md

 - accum_iter: Accumulative iteration (set to same as epochs)
 - verbose_step: Number of steps between printing metrics
 - num_workers: Number of threads to run concurrent processes with
-- efbnet: Which efficientnet architecture to use
+- efbnet: Which efficientnet architecture to use.
+For example, 'efbnet': 'efficientnet-b7'
 - train_folds: Nested list with folds to train with.
 Dimension 0 is the number of folds to run.

 Stratified Validation Strategy from [Kun's Notebook](https://www.kaggle.com/khyeh0719/stratified-validation-strategy).